Configuring flow controls

 Condition flow control

-Conditions accept only one exit point, parallel processing is not supported by Workflows.
+Conditions accept only one exit point; parallel processing is not supported by Workflows.

-The values that the conditions can evaluate are:
+The values that the conditions evaluate:

 Thinklet outputs